puneet2121/final_project/README.md

 ## Task Management App

-Welcome to Ripple! it is a simple task management between roommates.
+Welcome to Ripple!
+It is a simple task management between roommates.
 It’s an app that allows users to be part of a house where the chores for the week can be created, deleted and updated between roommates.
 It is a dynamic to-do list shared between multiple people.

 ## Contribuitors: